 - Have registered with the IRS and obtained a valid PTIN

 - Are a CPA, a CFP, an EA, a lawyer or have another professional license issued by a state agency

-Professionals that wish to obtain their RSSA designation and become Registered Members must first register with NARSSA as Associate Members.
+Individuals that wish to obtain their RSSA credential designation are first registered with NARSSA as Associate Members.
 Associate Members are provided access to the entire educational platform which includes the five-module self-study training program.
 The completion of this program is a prerequisite to sitting for the national RSSA Final Exam and becoming a Registered Member of NARSSA.
-Becoming a Registered Social Security Analyst is not a requirement of membership.
-Professionals may sign up for access to the educational study platform for continuing education purposes, to learn about Social Security laws and strategies.
+Becoming a Registered Social Security Analyst is not a requirement of Associate Membership.
+Many professionals may sign up for access to the educational platform for continuing education purposes only or to learn about Social Security laws and strategies.
 Associate Members that proceed to take the RSSA Final Exam will be required after passing to pay annual dues as Registered Members of NARSSA for the right to use the RSSA credential designation.

 Step 2: The 5-Module Self-Study Program

-Before you can take the RSSA Competency Final Exam, an Associate Member must first pass all five self-study modules which must be taken in a specific order.
+Before you can take the RSSA Final Exam, an Associate Member must first pass all five self-study modules which must be taken in a specific order.
 The modules are designed so that you can study and pass them at your own pace.
 It is estimated it will take you 15-25 hours to take these modules.
 Each module is divided into chapters.
 You must take the chapters in order.
 Each chapter will have practice questions, which you must answer.